rlunaro/changeMonitor/docs/install.md

     "filename" : "changeMonitor.log",

-By default they are left in a file calle ```google-drive.log```, but they can be left wherever you want.
-In a linux system, a good place is ```/var/log/changeMonitor```.
+Initially you can configure the error level to ```DEBUG```:

+    "level" : "DEBUG"

+And when it's working smoothly, you can change back to ```ERROR```.

 BTW, you can configure the maximum size of the logging file and the number of log files to keep.

-### config.json

-Create a ```config.json``` file by renaming the provided example-config.json:

-    $ mv example-config.json config.json

-And do the necessary configurations:

-    "emailFrom" : "YOUR GOOGLE EMAIL ACCOUNT HERE", "emailTo" : ["A LIST OF EMAILS TO NOTIFY, CAN BE LEFT EMPTY"],

-**runBefore, runAfter**

-These are placeholders to run additional commands that must be run before the backup is made and after the backup is made.
-You can leave them empty if you don't have anything to run:

-    "//2" : "config of directories / files to backup",
-    "runBefore" : [],
-    "runAfter" : [],

-Or -let's say- you need to run a script to make a full backup of your database.
-In that case, you can place something like:

-    "//2" : "config of directories / files to backup",
-    "runBefore" : [ "/root/full-backup-database.sh" ],
-    "runAfter" : [ "/root/clean-last-backup.sh" ],

-**resourcesToBackup**

-The next step is to properly configure the list of folders or files to make backup:

-    "resourcesToBackup" : [ "/my_very_important_dir" ],

-__windows users__ bear in mind you will have to use backslashes and double backslash:

-    "resourcesToBackup" : [ "c:\\my_very_important_dir" ],

-**verifyUploadedFiles**

-__I recommend set this to "true"__: it will make an MD5 sum of the remote and local files and check that they match.

-**dailyPolicyFolder, monthlyPolicyFolder, yearlyPolicyFolder**

-How the folders for daily, monthly and yearly copies be called.
-You can leave them as is.

-### drive_backup.sh

-You have to configure properly the script ```drive_backup.sh```.
+### config.yaml

+Create a ```config.yaml``` file by renaming the provided ```example-config.yaml```:

+    $ mv example-config.yaml config.yaml

+#### Configure the paths to monitor

+The list of paths to monitor is given under the key ```paths_to_monitor```:

+    paths_to_monitor :
+        "/path/to/a/website":
+            # configure here what extensions you want to monitor
+            # (or not to).
+For instance, to monitor every PHP file
+            # inside /path/to/a/webiste, just add "*.php" (like
+            # the one set below)
+            # you can also avoid certain files, like the example
+            # of the README.php file
+            files:
+                - "*.php"
+                - "*.html"
+                - "!README.php"
+            # here you have to configure what directories you want
+            # to ignore.
+The directories are checked by regular
+            # expression, so regular expressions can be used to
+            # match multiple directories.
+            # For instance, "images?" would match the directories
+            # "image" or "images"
+            directories_ignored:
+                - "/images"

+The directory itself is given as key (```/home/rluna...``` in the example).
+Under the key ```files``` you can place what kind of files you want to monitor.
+For instance:

+    files:
+        - "*.php"          # will monitor every php file for changes
+        - "!README.php"    # but not the README.php file

+Or:

+    files:
+        - "*.*"             # will monitor every file

+You can create a ```directories_ignored``` entry to identify what directories must be ignored under the specified directory.

+#### Configure database location

+ChangeMonitor keeps a signature of every scanned file in a [sqlite](https://www.google.com) database, so it's very important to have it properly configured.

+The location of the database is specified under the key ```database```:

+    # changeMonitor uses a database to store the files and a
+    # md5sum of the file; here you have to set where the
+    # database is located
+    database: "/path/to/your/database/example.db"

+It is also given an empty database file called ```example.db```.
+You should change the name:

+    # mv example.db changeMonitor.db

+And configure it accordingly in the database key of the config file.

+#### Configuration of the installed key

+Under the ```installed``` must go an app registration information taken form google cloud console.

+#### Email configuration

+Under the key ```email``` are place the subject, body remitent and addressee of the various emails sents by the application.
+They are auto-explicative.

+### Linux/Mac users: changeMonitor.sh

+You have to configure properly the script ```changeMonitor.sh```.
 Edit it, and perform the following change:

-    drive_backup_home="PUT-HERE-THE-HOME-OF-YOUR-APPLICATION"
+    change_monitor_home="PUT-HERE-THE-HOME-OF-YOUR-APPLICATION"

 This is the directory where you have created the virtual environment.

-**VERY IMPORTANT:** give execution permissions to this script by running:
+**VERY IMPORTANT FOR LINUX/MAC USERS:** give execution permissions to this script by running:

-   $ chmod u+x drive_backup.sh
+   $ chmod u+x changeMonitor.sh

-### drive_backup.cmd
+### Windows users: changeMonitor.cmd

 The same changes done for the linux script have to be made for the windows users on this line:

-    set drive_backup_home=CONFIGURE HERE
+    set change_monitor_home=CONFIGURE HERE

 ## And we are ready to run

 Now you can run the application like this:

-    $ ./drive_backup.sh
+    $ ./change_monitor.cmd

+### Running for the first time

 **The first time** you run the application, it will request for permission to access your google drive and gmail showing a screen like this: